propenster/propenster/README.md

 If I'm not fooling around with [Python](https://python.org) using [Django Framework](https://djangoproject.com) and Django REST Framework, I am probably writing Java, or what I do daily now, building minimalistic FinTech RESTful APIs with C# and ASP.NET Core.
 I am also obsessed with creating my database using scripts (rather than GUIs).
 I love Stored Procedures - Thanks to my boss who exposed me to them.

 I love open source.
-I eat bugs for breakfast..
+I eat bugs for breakfast...

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...